solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This guide can be overwhelming, but don't fret!
 There are many experts in the community with a proven migration track record.
 [Search for a Microsoft Partner] or [Microsoft MVP] to help with finding the most appropriate migration strategy.
-You are not alone!

-You can also browse the technical forums and social groups for more detailed real-world information:
+Browse the technical forums and social groups for more detailed real-world information:

 -   [Microsoft Community Forum]
 -   [StackOverflow for Azure MySQL]